Kyle Steckly

-Kyle Steckly (born April 9, 2005) is a Canadian professional stock car racing driver who last competed part-time in the NASCAR Canada Series, driving the No. 22 Chevrolet for MBS Motorsports, and part-time in the ARCA Menards Series, driving the No. 29 Ford for Rette Jones Racing.
-He is the son of former racing driver Scott Steckly, who is a former champion of the NASCAR Canada Series.
+Kyle Steckly (born April 9, 2005) is a Canadian professional stock car racing driver who competes full-time in the ASA Stars National Tour, driving the No. 22S Toyota for Wilson Motorsports, and in the APC United Late Model Series, driving the No. 22 for 22 Racing.
+He also competes part-time in the ARCA Menards Series, driving the No. 2 Toyota for RAFA Racing Team, and in the NASCAR Canada Series, driving the No. 22 Chevrolet for MBS Motorsports.
+He is the son of former racing driver Scott Steckly, who is a former champion of the NASCAR Canada Series, and team owner.